Sampson County Detention

 Visitation

-• Sampson County Detention offers both in-person and video visits.
+- Sampson County Detention allows both in-person and video visits.

-• All visits at Sampson are by appointment only; visitors should call or email to schedule and confirm the day before.
+- All visits are by appointment only; visitors should call or email to schedule and call the day before to confirm.

-• A completed visitor application must be approved by facility staff before any visit can occur.
+- A completed visitor application must be approved by facility staff before a visit can occur; applications may be disapproved for reasons such as incomplete forms, false information, or prior criminal history.

 Communication

-• Video visits at Sampson County Detention use a visiting app and are limited to people on the incarcerated person's approved visitors list.
+- Video visits at Sampson County Detention use a visiting app and are limited to people on an incarcerated person's approved visitors list.

 Topic Overviews